CatenaTools/documentation/Writerside/topics/Apple-Authentication.md

   After starting up the container and making sure you’ve added the certificate to your trust store, you should be able to sign in to your Apple ID.
 You will be redirected back to `[https://apple.localhost/api/v1/authentication/PROVIDER_APPLE/callback](https://apple.localhost/api/v1/authentication/PROVIDER_APPLE/callback)` where Caddy is waiting to forward you to `localhost`

-  Just as a precaution keep the Caddy logs running incase something does go wrong and authentication is successful
+  Just as a precaution keep the Caddy logs running in case something does go wrong and authentication is successful

   `docker compose logs caddy -n=1000 -f`